Connect

 Community Context

 Community context plays a vital role in healthy communities work.
-Every community has its own culture, assets, history of achievement, and challenges on which to build.
-When funders, local leaders, and partnerships fully recognize and understand these unique community settings, it helps direct strategies and tactics to better align with and leverage various dynamics at play.
+Every community has its own culture, assets, history, and challenges on which to build.
+When funders, community leaders, and partnerships fully recognize and understand these unique community settings, it helps direct strategies and tactics to better align with and leverage various dynamics at play.

 Read More